Emilce Cuda: Work

-She appears frequently at conferences and on-line panel discussions, speaking chiefly on labor issues and the economy of Francis Her approach seems to be based on pontifical social encyclicals, Catholic cultural and intellectual history, Latin American popular culture and politics, and uniquely Argentine elements such as tango lyrics.
+She appears frequently at conferences and on-line panel discussions, speaking chiefly on labor issues and the Church's social magisterium.
+Her approach is based on pontifical social encyclicals, Catholic cultural and intellectual history, Latin American popular culture and politics, and uniquely Argentine elements such as tango lyrics.

 Her formulation ‘pueblo-pobre-trabajador’ does not render directly into English, in which people and poor are not the connotative singular nouns that they are in Spanish.
 Resonating with Pope Francis's phrase "God’s holy faithful people" and the preferential option for the poor of Catholic social teaching, Cuda's phrase suggests that the poor, destitute as they may be, are the workers who make up the people where grace operates.

 Curial service

-On 26 July 2021, Pope Francis named Cuda to head the office of the Pontifical Commission for Latin America.
+On July 26, 2021, Pope Francis named Cuda as Head of Office of the Pontifical Commission for Latin America (PCAL).
 She took up her responsibilities at the Vatican on 1 September.
 On 18 February 2022 Pope Francis promoted her to secretary of the Commission, on an equal footing with its other secretary Rodrigo Guerra López.

-On 13 April 2022 Pope Francis appointed her to the Pontifical Academy of Social Sciences.
-On 19 May 2022 Pope Francis appointed her to the Pontifical Academy for Life.
+On April 13, 2022 Pope Francis appointed her to the Pontifical Academy of Social Sciences.

+On May 19, 2022 Pope Francis appointed her to the Pontifical Academy for Life.

+National Catholic Reporter wrote in 2022, "Her intense focus on the issues at hand, combined with her indefatigable commitment to the work, has — based on her quick ascendancy in Rome — earned her the strong approval of Francis, who is insisting that what happens at the Vatican and beyond is motivated by Catholic social teaching."

+The PCAL is an autonomous body presided over by the Prefect of the Dicastery for Bishops.
+At the time of Cuda’s appointment, the position was held by Cardinal Marc Ouellet.
+He was succeeded in January 2023 by Robert Francis Prevost, who was elected Pope Leo XIV in May 2025.
+Because of her association with both Francis and Leo XIV, she has been referred to as “the lady of two popes.”